 Some people love the spotlight.
-While not all organisations hold formal award ceremonies, that doesn’t mean there aren’t ways to share employee recognition widely.
+While not all organizations hold formal award ceremonies, that doesn’t mean there aren’t ways to share employee recognition widely.
 Try a public announcement during a meeting or a post on social media.

 You’ll find many examples of great recognition programs that you may want to try.
-Most organisations use a combination of recognition, knowing that the goals they are hoping to achieve can’t be driven by a single type of recognition.
+Most organizations use a combination of recognition, knowing that the goals they are hoping to achieve can’t be driven by a single type of recognition.

 Achievement awards can be given at the end of a project or at a critical milestone as recognition for contributions that go into achieving those goals.
-Leaders can give them to everyone who helped on a project team, especially as part of a broader organisational initiative.
+Leaders can give them to everyone who helped on a project team, especially as part of a broader organizational initiative.

 Performance-based recognition is often focused on sales performance, but in reality, it can be given to anyone who demonstrates exceptional performance or overcomes adversity.
 These rewards often involve tangible rewards like bonuses or gifts.